schmupu/ioBroker.asterisk/README.md

 ![Fritzbox1](admin/fritzbox1.png)

-If you do not want, that ioBroker answer the phone, please levae "nur auf folgende Rufnummern reagieren" empty.
+If you do not want, that ioBroker answer the phone, please leave "nur auf folgende Rufnummern reagieren" empty.

 ![Fritzbox2](admin/fritzbox2.png)